Table of Contents

 Common Medical Problems in Pregnancy

+The goal of preconception care is to optimize medical problems to decrease maternal and fetal morbidity and mortality.
 There are many medical conditions that can affect pregnancy.
 Below is a list of the more common medical concerns, how they could negatively affect pregnancy, and how they should be treated.

 There are three types of diabetes to consider in pregnancy – type I, type II, and gestational diabetes.
 Type I is usually a part of the maternal history before pregnancy and type II is either part of the history or tested for during preconception care.
 Gestational diabetes is a type of diabetes that first occurs in women during pregnancy, usually during the middle of the pregnancy.
 It is tested for at around 24-28 weeks.